limbz-sami/Eco_footprint/README.md

 # Project Description
-Our team is looking at the overall impact of population and land use on the ecological footprint per region in a global data set.
-We are hoping to find correlations from HDI and GDP to overall footprints as well.
+Our team is looking at the overall impact of population, HDI (human development index), and GDP (Gross domestic product) on ecological footprint (human demands of global natural resources).
+Performed regression analysis between HDI and required planets resources and used data visualization methods to demonstrate the relationship.

 # Research Questions
 1. What types of land contribute more to ecological footprint?
 What is the relationship between type of land and total ecological footprint?